Kruger National ParkCurrently Open

 In order to safeguard the lives of the freely roaming wildlife within the park and also to protect the communal harmony and security of the animals, the Kruger Park has long introduced more than 650 forest security teams and anti poaching groups, known as the SANParks Game rangers.
 The security is further enhanced with the introduction of unmanned mini-crafts for the surveillance of the adjoining regions of the park.

-Kruger National Park Information
+Kruger National Park Travel Tips

 - The Park also has facilitated provisions for housing 21 camps, along with 2 private lodging units.
 A total of 15 luxurious safari suites are also built at the most suitable regions of the park.

-How To reach Kruger National Park by Public Transport
+How to Reach Kruger National Park

 - Skukuza Camp Rd